Logical Backup of Data in Oracle

-Export/Import - Exports are "logical" database backups in that they extract logical definitions and data from the database to
+- Export/Import - Exports are "logical" database backups in that they extract logical definitions and data from the database toa file.

-Hot or On-line Backups - If the database is available and in ARCHIVELOG mode, set the tablespaces into backup mode and backup their
+- Hot or On-line Backups - If the database is available and in ARCHIVELOG mode, set the tablespaces into backup mode and backup their files.

 It is advisable to use more than one of these methods to backup your database.
 For example, if you choose to do on-line database backups, also cover yourself by doing database exports.